Beno7/encoded-relwarc/README.md

 The python libraries required by the application are listed in **requirements.txt**.
 It can be referenced for the creation of a virtual env for the application.

 ## Environment Files and Variables
-The application requires the definition of Environment Variables provided via an Envirnment File.
+The application requires the definition of Environment Variables provided via an Environment File.
 Each variable is as follows:
 ### DIR
 For argument of type _ENCRYPT_, the **DIR** must contain a string indicating a directory path where the set of files and directories to be encrypted are located.
 Likewise for _DECRYPT_ mode, the **DIR** must contain a string indicating a directory path where the list of encrypted files to be decrypted are located.
 ### OUTPUT_DIR
-**OUTPUT_DIR** must contain a string indicating a directory path where the output files would created.
+**OUTPUT_DIR** must contain a string indicating a directory path where the output files would be  created.
 For _ENCRYPT_ mode, the directory will contain the encrypted files.
-Otherwise for _DECRYPT_ the directory will contain the recreated and/or decrypted files.
+Otherwise for _DECRYPT_ the directory will contain the recreated and / or decrypted files.
 ### EXCEMPTIONS
 **EXCEMPTIONS** must contain a comma-separated list of strings.
 The application will then ignore any file containing at least one of the provided strings.
 If _NONE_ is provided, the application will attempt to encrypt / decrypt all files within the provided directory **DIR**.
 ### BACKSLASHES